As this Atlanta suburb trends blue, Georgia statewide politics shifts

 On one side of the street is Cobb County’s history, the Marietta Confederate Cemetery, filled with 3,000 graves dating back to the Civil War.
 On the other side is a symbol of Cobb’s future, the Marietta Walk homes, one of many developments bringing new voters to an area that was the cradle of Newt Gingrich’s political career a few short decades ago.

 “It’s changing.
-I know Cobb County was more Republican, and now we’ve had a lot of move-ins, and it’s getting to be a mixture now,” says Robinson, who owns Robinson’s Coins just off Marietta’s town square where sells rare and antique coins.
+I know Cobb County was more Republican, and now we’ve had a lot of move-ins, and it’s getting to be a mixture now,” says Robinson, who owns Robinson’s Coins, a rare and antique coin dealership just off Marietta’s town square.
 “I sort of liked the Republican part of it.”

 It’s difficult to overstate how rapidly the politics of the area has evolved.
 The results from the last few elections tell the story.

-In 2012, Republican presidential nominee Mitt Romney won Cobb County by 12 percentage points and won Georgia by eight points.
-In 2016, the county swung Democratic as Hillary Clinton won Cobb by two points, even as she lost the state overall by five points.
-This past November, Democratic gubernatorial nominee Stacey Abrams won Cobb by a solid nine points — and only narrowly lost the state.
+In 2012, Republican presidential nominee Mitt Romney won Cobb County by 12 percentage points and won Georgia by 8 points.
+In 2016, the county swung Democratic as Hillary Clinton won Cobb by 2 points, even as she lost the state overall by 5 points.
+This past November, Democratic gubernatorial nominee Stacey Abrams won Cobb by a solid 9 points — and only narrowly lost the state.

 “I tend to look at this going back to 2016 when one of the most monumental things that happened was when Hillary Clinton actually won the top of the ticket here in Cobb,” said Michael Owens, the Cobb County Democratic Party Chairman.
 “It’s the first time in 40 years that a Democrat has won the top of the ticket.”